Thanksgiving Hosting Hacks

 Prep Overnight Refrigerator Rolls

-The best tip for creating a delicious Thanksgiving feast?
-Relying on make-ahead staples for the big day!
-If you’re used to homemade Thanksgiving rolls, try this make-ahead trick to save time during the holiday.
-Our soft, buttery dinner rolls are easy to prep the night before Thanksgiving.
-Customize your yummy rolls with whole wheat, Parmesan-herb, and salt and pepper varieties.
+The best tip for creating a delicious Thanksgiving feast, sans-excess stress?
+Rely on make-ahead options for the big day!
+If you’re used to homemade Thanksgiving rolls, try our Test Kitchen's easy-prep trick to save time during the holiday.
+The dough for our soft, buttery dinner rolls can be mixed together the night before Thanksgiving so all that’s left to do the day of is shape and bake.
+For a special touch, customize your carbs with whole wheat, Parmesan-herb, and salt and pepper varieties.

 Stick to White Plates